flystack/misty/README.md

 The following options are available:
 * :api_version
+  Type: String
-  The latest supported version is used by default.
-See Misty.services to use another version.
+  Default: The latest supported version - See Misty.services for other versions.
-  Value is a STRING
 * :base_path
   Allows to force the base path for every URL requests.
-  Value is a STRING
+  Type: String
 * :base_url
   Allows to force the base URL for every requests.
-  Value is a STRING
+  Type: String
 * :interface
   Allows to provide an alternate interface.
 Allowed values are "public", "internal" or "admin"
-  Value is a STRING - Default = "public"
+  Type: String
+  Default: Determined from global value
 * :region_id
-  Value is a STRING
-  Default "regionOne"
+  Type: String
+  Default: Determined from global value
 * :service_names
-  Value is a STRING - Default is defined by Misty.services
   Allows to use a difference name for the service.
 For instance "identity3" for the identity service.
+  Type: String
+  Default: Determined from Misty.services
 * :ssl_verify_mode
-  Used in SSL mode (detected from the URI)
-  Value is a BOOLEAN - Default is `true`
+  Type: Boolean
+  Default: Determined from global value
 * :version
   Version to be used when microversion is supported by the service.
-  Value is a STRING - Default is `"CURRENT"`
+  Type: String
-  Allowed values are "CURRENT", "LATEST", "SUPPORTED", or a version number such as "2.0" or "3"
+  Allowed values: "CURRENT", "LATEST", "SUPPORTED", or a version number such as "2.0" or "3"
+  Default: `"CURRENT"`

 Example:
 ```ruby